Lightning-Universe/Redis_component/README.md

 lightning install component https://github.com/theUser/lightning_redis
 ```

-Once the component is installed, use it in an app:
+Once this component is installed, use it in a Lightning App:

 ```python
 from lightning_redis import RedisComponent